 - We are dedicated above all to quality in PALTC processes and outcomes.

-- We strive to deliver individualized, goal-directed care in all PALTC settings of care.
+- We strive to deliver person-centered and goal-concordant care in all PALTC settings of care.

 - We are tireless advocates in all venues.

-- We are committed to being a credible information resource on PALTC.
+- We are committed to being an authoritative information resource on PALTC.

 - We are a community – connected to and supportive of each other.